 Commodities and bonds

 Commodities is another area where ETFs are very strong.
-ETFs that invest in gold are perhaps the best known, and gold is a great way to diversify to your portfolio as it tends to perform well when times are tough or we’re in the middle of a major crisis.
+ETFs that invest in gold are perhaps the best known, and gold is a great way to diversify to your portfolio as it tends to perform well when times are tough or when we’re in the middle of a major crisis.
 There are more generalist commodity ETFs as well, and you can also invest in a wide range of single-commodity ETFs: copper, aluminium and coffee are just three examples.

 Bonds is another option too.
-Bonds are traditionally seen as low risk investments but I don’t think that’s the case right now with interest rates set to rise and the great unwinding of QE just beginning.
-Give it a couple of years though and bond ETFs could be another great way to diversify your portfolio.
+Bonds are traditionally seen as low-risk investments but I don’t think that’s the case right now with interest rates set to rise and the great unwinding of QE just beginning.
+Give it a couple of years though, and bond ETFs could be another great way to diversify your portfolio.

-Bluntly diversification helps me sleep at night and ETFs help me do that at low cost.
-I accept that buy to let flats may carry on delivering great returns for the rest of my life.
+Bluntly, diversification helps me sleep at night and ETFs help me do that at low cost.
+I accept that buy-to-let flats may carry on delivering great returns for the rest of my life.
 But I don’t want to take the risk.
 I’d have rather have eggs in several baskets.